SomeWeekendReading/someweekendreading.github.io/_posts/2025-09-05-dog-factoring.md

 The authors present several sensible criteria for factorization claims going forward.
 They're about what you think:
-- the factors should be chosen sensibly by the criteria used in crypto (of which there are several),
+- the factors should be chosen sensibly by the criteria used in cryptography (of which there are several),
 - the experiment should be _blinded_ (the factoring researchers are not permitted to know the number in advance, nor the solution until they find it), and